revolist/revogrid-docs/guide/defs.md

 Rows which are present in datasource but not visible in viewport.
 For example filtered values.

 ## Viewport
 Refers to the currently visible portion of the grid to the user.
-Revogrid's virtual scrolling technology efficiently updates the viewport with visible rows and columns as the user scrolls, significantly improving the performance and user experience when navigating large datasets.
+RevoGrid's virtual scrolling technology efficiently updates the viewport with visible rows and columns as the user scrolls, significantly improving the performance and user experience when navigating large datasets.

 ### Virtual Scrolling
 A performance optimization technique that renders only the rows and columns visible to the user, significantly enhancing performance for grids handling large datasets.